|

 treatment (see "false positive example above).

-A 62 year old female smoker presents with headache
+Case example, more complex: A 62 year old female smoker presented with headache

 to the ER.
-CT scan of head shows lesions in the distribution of the right middle cerebral
+CT scan of head showed lesions in the distribution of the right middle cerebral

 There is negativity for Doppler flow through any PFO but occasional positivity for bubbles